PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/add-edit-tax-rules.md

 If there are specific countries added, after clicking **Save and stay**, the lower panel will appear with the countries list.
 The table has the following headers:
 - **Country** - displays the country name.
 - **State** - if defined country has a state, it can be displayed.
 - **Zip/Postal code** - if there is available Zip or Postal code, it can be displayed here.
+If the field is typed with the invalid characters, there will be an error notification prompted:

+    _There are 2 errors.
+    The Zip/Postal code is invalid.
+It must be typed as follows: 0000 for Afghanistan. zipcode_from is invalid._

 - **Behavior** - displays the Tax behavior selected for specific country.
 - **Tax** - displays the Tax rule code.
 - **Description** - displays the specific description for the Tax rule.